-If you have a large house or bungalow or if you are struggling to have a good WIFI signal, speed, or coverage in your office, you can use these best methods that I have come to know from experience.
+If you are struggling to improve WIFI signal, speed, or coverage in your large office/home, you can use these best methods that I have learned over the years from experience and testing.

 I have a large house (5000 square feet) and used to struggle with the Wifi Coverage and have been experimenting with different solutions to improve the coverage across the property.